 “I am completely satisfied with the static level our winery enjoys at present,” he stated.
 “At this present level, I can completely control everything I need to insure complete quality.
 And, after all, isn’t that the most important aspect any winemaker can demand?”

-Janzen and his wife Diane are celebrating twenty four years of Bacio Divino Cellars with continued critical accolades and marvelous ratings by the wine community.
+This year, Janzen and his wife Diane celebrate twenty five years of Bacio Divino Cellars with continued critical accolades and marvelous ratings by the wine community.

 Dear Platinum Wine Club Members

 It is an honor to have our 2015 Lucie Dutton Ranch Chardonnay selected for the Platinum Wine Club.

 We started harvesting just a few tons of Chardonnay from this very desirable Dutton Ranch Vineyard in Russian River Valley starting in 2012.
 The loose dirt in the Goldridge soil, and temperate climate influenced by the ocean breeze make this site truly spectacular for Chardonnay vines.

 Early is the word that best describes the 2015 vintage-bud break, veraison, harvest were sooner than anticipated.
 While this vintage produced a lower yield, the overall quality and flavor development of the fruit did not disappoint.

 Our 2015 Lucie Chardonnay has 10 months of barrel age, yet is NOT your buttery style of Chardonnay that has become so common.
 By foregoing malolactic fermentation we’ve kept evident the wine’s clean bright acid.
 The resulting wine is wonderfully refreshing, layered with complexity and exceptionally food friendly.